savi09/PyBank_PyPoll/README.md

     2. There is a PNG file labeled PyPoll_Analysis_Results.
 This is a picture of the results in the terminal.

     3. election_results.csv is a CSV with the PyPoll project results.
 Again, this file was exported using the last section of code.
+This file includes the total number of votes, canidates with the percentage of votes received and the number of votes received, and the name of the winner.